Morley Safer: 60 Minutes reporter

 In 1970, CBS producer Don Hewitt asked Safer to replace Harry Reasoner on 60 Minutes, as Reasoner had just left to anchor the ABC Evening News.
 Hewitt had created 60 Minutes, and he was, according to Diane Sawyer, the program's "guiding, self-renewing, revitalizing genius."
 Safer, who had been covering the funeral of Charles de Gaulle in Paris, accepted the new position and joined 60 Minutes.

-The show had by then aired for only two seasons, and Safer, who had until that time reported and traveled alone, recalled that he accepted the new position on condition that if the show failed, he would be given his old job back: "I was the new kid, with a lot of pressure, because we were trying something new.
+The show had then aired for two seasons, and Safer, who had, until that time, reported and traveled alone, recalled that he accepted the new position on condition that if the show failed, he would be given his old job back, recalling that "I was the new kid, with a lot of pressure, because we were trying something new.
 We were utterly unheard of.
 I was utterly a stranger to working in a head office."
-Until that new position, says Safer, "my staff, when I was abroad, consisted of only me."
+Until then, said Safer, "my staff, when I was abroad, consisted of only me."

 Over the subsequent decades, along with Safer, the other veteran reporters for the program included Dan Rather, Mike Wallace, Walter Cronkite, Ed Bradley, Charles Kuralt, Diane Sawyer and Bob Simon.
 Reasoner had also returned to do some 60 Minutes segments before he retired.
 60 Minutes eventually became the most-watched and most profitable program in television history.

 Safer's style of interviewing was consistently done in a friendly and gentlemanly manner, which gave him the ability to ask penetrating questions that average viewers might ask.
 He was persistent in the pursuit of facts needed to support the accuracy of his stories.
 While he often added his own point of view to reports, Safer always maintained high professional standards, a style that helped establish the tone of 60 Minutes shows.
 He typed stories on his manual typewriter even after computers were in common use.
 To investigate and write his 60 Minutes stories, Safer often traveled as much as 200,000 miles a year.